Recognizing & Responding Online Course

 - If you don’t have a printer, check your inbox.
 You will automatically receive an email with a PDF of your Certificate after passing the Quiz.

-We recommend that you retain the emailed or printed copy for your own records.
+We strongly recommend that you retain the emailed or printed copy for your own records.
 Employers and schools do not routinely keep these beyond your employment, so you’ll want to have your own copy.

 At the end of this course, you will be guided through several survey questions.
 Your feedback is important and will help us improve and develop future versions of this course.
 Thank you for your participation.